By continuing to browse you are accepting this.

-Category Jewellery & Watches Published 22 August 2017 by Phil Mann
+Category Jewellery & Watches Published 22 August 2017

 Each Vostok watch has an incredible story behind it, making each one a wonderful collector's piece with a tale to tell, and now is your opportunity to own a piece of Russian or Soviet history.

 To understand why technological development is so important to the Russian psyche, we need to understand that a great deal of the advancements made in second half of the Soviet period were to do with the drive for humans to push beyond the cradle of humanity into which it was born, and to transform itself by reaching for the stars.
 The idea of the universal worker, who strides forth to conquer not just the physical world on earth but also the planets and the stars beyond was something that captured the imagination of common man and government officials alike.

 The development of rockets, space ships and space stations, and their impact on technology on a terrestrial level enabled mankind's body to soar above the atmosphere: but also its soul.

 Below we will have a look at the story behind some of Vostok's amazing watch designs.

 In August 2003, a new watch brand Vostok-Europe was founded.
 The goal of the new company was the creation of a new watch series that would have both the modern design and quality of the benefits of the 21st Century, but with the classic style and quality of tried and tested technology.
 The watch names were devoted to the most significant achievements of Soviet science and technology and were united under the slogan “Soviet Techno Design”.

 Featuring distinctive designs, each with a rich history behind the name of each model, all of which honour and celebrate a Russian technological, architectural or cultural achievement.